Wharfiggle/ScrabbleProject/README.txt

 If you want to change the number of players or change the distribution of human players, you can navigate to the ScrabbleProject/ScrabbleProject/Content/PlayerConfig.txt file and edit each line appropriately.
-"player" = a human player
+*note: the first player must be a 'player' not a 'cpu' "player" = a human player
 "cpu" = an AI controlled player
 "none" = no player